-A typical small business website takes 2-3 months to build.
+A typical small business website takes 1-2 months to build.
 A good rule of thumb is to plan on spending one month for every five web pages.
 That means a simple 5-page website takes a month, a 10-page website takes two months, and a 20-page website takes roughly 3-4 months.
-Since most small business websites are 10-15 pages, 2-3 months is a reasonable estimate from initial contact with a web design firm until your website is published and live.
+Since most small business websites are 5-10 pages, 2 months is good estimate from initial contact with a web design firm until your website is published and live.

 What impacts the completion date?

 The timeline to build your website depends mainly upon the following:

 A typical small business website is 5-10 web pages.
 Most web design firms can build smaller websites with a handful of web pages in about 30 days.
 Larger websites (20+ web pages) can take several months to create.

 Any web design firm can build a decent website, but more experienced firms are also skilled in project management.
 They know when to push forward and when to allow time for creativity and editing.
 Inexperienced firms often lack procedures and discipline, leading to delays, confusion, and projects that drag out for months beyond promised deadlines.

 If you're still working on your website content as you start a web design project, it will likely be the biggest driver of your timeline.
 Most small business owners prefer to spend their time doing something other than writing marketing copy, so it often gets put off.
 Also, content usually requires multiple sets of eyes or sign-offs from various team members.
 That's a common source of delays, as the project sits idle, awaiting content (e.g., team bios) that must be written, reviewed, and approved.